-ALL POULTRY, WATERFOWL, AND TURKEYS WILL BE JUDGED ACCORDING TO THE AMERICAN POULTRY ASSOCIATION STANDARDS OF PERFECTION.
+ALL POULTRY, WATERFOWL, AND TURKEYS WILL BE JUDGED ACCORDING TO THE AMERICAN POULTRY ASSOCIATION STANDARDS OF PERFECTION or THE BANTAM STANDARDS OF PERFECTION.
 ALL JUDGING IS FINAL.

 Indiana defines poultry as: chickens, turkeys, ostriches, emus, rheas, cassowaries, waterfowl (domesticated fowl that normally swim, such as ducks, geese and swans), and game birds (domesticated fowl such as pheasants, pea-fowl, partridge, quail, grouse, and guineas) but NOT doves and pigeons.